Letters From The Archive at the Knowsley Archives Service

 Newly- married life was interrupted by the imposition of internment.
 Ernst was at some point sent to Huyton and was allocated a house on Shepton Road.
 It was to this property that a letter, addressed to Mr. Ernst W.C.
 Steinhardt and dated 12th October 1940, was posted.

-The letter is from Ida, handwritten in German and beautifully scribed in black fountain pen on a cream-coloured paper that has been neatly folded into quarters.
+Ida’s letter is handwritten in German and beautifully scribed in black fountain pen on a cream-coloured paper and neatly folded into quarters.
 It begins: ‘My beloved Waldi…’

 We know from internee statements and historical texts that it was difficult for internees to contact the outside world.
-There was great anxiety around what was going on, both for the internees who had limited knowledge of unfolding events and for their families who were trying to keep in touch.
-Ida’s letter bears this out: she is very anxious as she has not heard from her husband since 2nd of September and isn’t sure whether or not he has been moved to a new location.
+There was great anxiety around what was going on.
+The internees had limited knowledge of unfolding events and their families were trying to keep in touch with them.
+Ida’s letter bears this out.
+She is very anxious as she has no news from her husband since 2nd of September.
+She isn’t sure whether or not he has been moved to a new location.